Subjective Complexity Under Uncertainty: The model

 The key difference between the Basic Conditions and the corresponding subset of the standard SEU axioms is of course the lack of completeness.
 Transitivity is preserved as a basic tenet of rational preferences.
 For a detailed discussion of the relationship between transitive but incomplete preferences and intransitive choice see \cite{mandler2005incomplete}.
 Weak C-Independence is a weakening of the common C-Independence assumption, as it imposes that two of the acts involved be constant.

 It should be noted that monotonicity rules out certain types of behavior that may be thought of ``complexity averse''.
 Generally speaking, monotonicity precludes behaviors that arise if the decision maker finds it difficult to translate the description of an act into a mapping from states to lotteries.
 For example, \cite{ellis2017correlation} study a decision maker whose misperception of correlation leads to violations of monotonicity.
-In my model, as will be discussed in detail below, the decision maker understands the state space, as well as the mapping from states to lotteries defined by each act.
-The difficulty lies in making comparisons between acts.
+In my model, as discussed in detail below, the decision maker understands the state space, as well as the mapping from states to lotteries defined by each act.
+The difficulty lies in aggregating across states to make comparisons between acts.

+The Basic Conditions imply that there is a (complete) expected utility representation of preferences on constant acts, which are identified with the corresponding lottery.
+This is in keeping with the literature on ambiguity, stemming from \cite{gilboa1989maxmin}, which distinguishes between risky lotteries, which the agent has no difficulty evaluating, and uncertain acts, over which the DM may exhibit non-EU behavior.\footnote{There is of course empirical evidence that choice over risky lotteries may also be influenced by complexity constraints (see for example \cite{neilson1992some}).
+More recently, models have been developed which incorporate both ambiguity aversion and non-EU preferences over risky lotteries (see for example \cite{dean2017allais}).
+The techniques developed in the current paper for studying choice under uncertainty can be applied to risky choice as well.
+Studying choice behavior when both constraints are present, along the lines of \cite{dean2017allais}, is an intriguing direction for future work.}